My Beautiful Dark Twisted Fantasy: Recording and production

-West ensured that the album's recording sessions were secretive, placing sheets of paper in the studio reading "no tweeting, no talking, no e-mailing", and also prohibiting talking to anyone outside of the location.
-Pusha T recalled West's attitude in an interview for Rolling Stone, saying that "there happened to be a leak, and I remember Kanye ranting and raving, like, 'Fuck this!
-We're not going to ever work there again!
-We're going to work in hotel rooms!"
+West ensured that the recording sessions were secretive, placing paper sheets in the studio reading "no tweeting, no talking, no e-mailing", and also prohibiting speaking with people outside of the location.
+Pusha T recalled West's attitude in an interview for Rolling Stone, saying that following a leak he remembered his strictness, "Fuck this!
+We're not going to ever work there again!"
 In October 2010, West tweeted that the recording of My Beautiful Dark Twisted Fantasy had been finished.
-West subsequently recorded in hotel rooms for Watch the Throne, his 2011 collaborative album with Jay-Z.